CORE-cer/CORE/docs/developers/README.md

     "WITHIN TIMESTAMP [stock_time]\n");
     ```

-2. Inside ClientMessageHandler::add_query This string is converted
+2. Inside ClientMessageHandler::add_query this string is converted
-   into a CEQL (Complex Event Query Language) query
+   into a CEQL (Complex Event Query Language) query.
-   - file for the datastructure:: `core_server/internal/ceql/query/query.hpp`
+   - See this file for the data structure: `core_server/internal/ceql/query/query.hpp`.

-3. the AnnotatePredicatesWithNewPhysicalPredicates visitor then identifies
+3. The AnnotatePredicatesWithNewPhysicalPredicates visitor then identifies
-   all predicates (For example: `T1[name = 'INTC']`) and:
+   all predicates (for example `T1[name = 'INTC']`) and:
     - Transforms the CEQL Predicate into a Physical Predicate either
       with the visitor CEQLStrongTypedPredicateToPhysicalPredicate or
       CEQLWeaklyTypedPredicateToPhysicalPredicate.
 A strongly typed
-      predicate is a predicate that has an event name before the condition:
+      predicate is a predicate that has an event name before the condition.
-      For example: `Sell[name = 'INTC']` would be a strongly typed predicate,
+      For example, `Sell[name = 'INTC']` would be a strongly typed predicate,
       but `T1[name = 'INTC']` would be weakly typed, because it involves
-      the variable T1
+      the variable T1.
     - Stores all these physical predicates and annotates every CEQL predicate
       with an id that represents the physical predicate that is created.

-4. With the newly created PhysicalPredicates a PredicateEvaluator
+4. With the newly created PhysicalPredicates, a PredicateEvaluator
    is created
-   that evaluates tupples and returns a mpz_class, ie, a bitset that
+   that evaluates tuples and returns a mpz_class object, that is, a bitset that
    represents what physical predicate is correctly evaluated.
     - NOTE: the first positions of the bitset represent predicates that
       just state whether a tuple is of the event type with the corresponding
       id.
-For instance: If there are 5 different event types, then the first
+For instance, if there are five different event types, then the first
-      5 positions will determine what type of event it is, and the rest determines
+      five positions will determine what type of event it is, and the rest determines
       whether a specific predicate is met.

-5. The where clause of the query is transformed to a LogicalCEA
+5. The WHERE clause of the query is transformed to a LogicalCEA
    using the visitor: CEQL::FormulaToLogicalCEA.

 6. The LogicalCEA is transformed into a CEA, and then into a DetCEA.
 These